 All appeals will be considered on an individual basis.
 Appeals will initially be reconsidered by the original selection committee, who will explain the reasons for their decision to the athlete.
 If the athlete is not happy with the process or the outcome of the selection committee’s final decision, the athlete may then opt to refer the matter to an internal appeals committee.
 Snowsport England will constitute an internal appeals’ committee consisting of at least three people who did not sit on the original selection committee.

-If the dispute remains unresolved, it will be submitted for an exclusive, final and binding determination to the Sports Dispute Resolution Panel (Sports Resolutions.
-Snowsport understands that both parties will undertake to execute any decision of Sports Resolutions).
+If the dispute remains unresolved, it will be submitted for an exclusive, final, and binding determination to the Sports Dispute Resolution Panel (Sports Resolutions.
+Snowsport England understands that both parties will undertake to execute any decision of Sports Resolutions).